3rd Generation Iowan Returns Home to Guide Breathwork Meditation Journey

 It has to be something that’s relevant to your everyday life or else or you’re not going to stick to it.
 But it’s like going back to the gentleness thing.
 Find something that you like, that you appreciate, that feeds you in some way.
 There are so many different ways you can go about it.
 Do some experimentation.

 My life is divided into two spans: before breathwork (BB), and after breathwork (AB).
-This is why breathwork is psychedelic and how a class typically goes.
+This is why breathwork is entheogenic and how a class typically goes.

 Through my computer screen, I am looking at a group of breathwork students.

 People lay on foam yoga mats, colorful rugs, or carpeted floors.
 White painted walls, windows facing the setting sun, and vinyl record collections are visible in their video backgrounds.